MoT: Modularization-of-Thought Prompting for Effective Code Generation: Approach

-\subsubsection{Multi-Level Reasoning (MLR) Graph}
+\subsection{Multi-Level Reasoning (MLR) Graph}

-In the MLR graph generation phase, MoT converts the task description analysis into an MLR graph.
-The graph has a well-defined hierarchy and structure, which aids the model in understanding task logic and steps while providing effective guidance for subsequent code generation.
+In the MLR graph generation phase, MoT transforms task description analysis into an explicit hierarchical plan (the MLR graph) that guides subsequent code generation.
+The MLR graph uses a fixed three-level hierarchy to provide sufficient decomposition for complex tasks while preventing excessive fragmentation.
+Nodes represent sub-tasks at different abstraction levels, and directed edges capture decomposition-induced dependencies (a parent sub-task is refined into child sub-tasks).
 MLR graphs enable the model to provide modular designs for programming problems by decomposing tasks step by step and embedding a reasoning process.

-\underline{\textit{Task description analysis: }} Firstly, the LLM extracts key task information from the programming problem, including the goal description, input and output specifications, and related constraints.
+\textbf{\textit{Task description analysis: }} Firstly, the LLM extracts key task information from the programming problem, including the goal description, input and output specifications, and related constraints.
 The goal description typically outlines the core requirements of the programming problem.
 The LLM identifies relevant features based on the input specifications, such as data type, list length limits, or condition thresholds.
 The analysis results form the foundation for modular decomposition.

-\underline{\textit{Modular decomposition: }}The MLR graph structures task design into three hierarchical levels:
+\textbf{\textit{Modular decomposition: }}The MLR graph structures task design into three hierarchical levels:

 \begin{itemize} \item \textbf{High-Level:} The high-level node designs the primary steps of the entire task, including input verification, algorithmic logic implementation, and result return.
 Input validation ensures that the input data meets requirements, while the algorithmic logic implements the core steps of the task.
 The result return node is responsible for output generation and ensuring that the final result meets expectations. \item \textbf{Intermediate-Level:} Intermediate-level nodes further refine the high-level tasks, specifying how each step should be implemented.
 For example, input validation can be broken down into subtasks such as checking for empty lists and validating data types.
-Algorithm implementation can be decomposed into defining loop structures and making conditional judgments. \item \textbf{Detailed-Level:} Detailed-level nodes specify detailed implementation operations, such as calculating numerical differences or performing conditional checks. \end{itemize}
+Algorithm implementation can be decomposed into defining loop structures and making conditional judgments. \item \textbf{Detailed-Level:} Detailed-level nodes specify detailed implementation operations, such as calculating numerical differences or performing conditional checks.
+Detailed-level nodes describe local operations needed for correctness, and they are not intended to force a separate function for every step. \end{itemize}

 Each node in an MLR graph is embedded with a reasoning process, which explains the task purpose, decision rationale, and execution strategy:

 \begin{itemize} \item \textbf{Task Purpose: }Clarifies the need for the step, such as ensuring input validation to prevent errors in subsequent logic. \item \textbf{Decision Rationale: }Explains the reasoning behind specific choices, for example, using a nested loop to traverse all element combinations. \item \textbf{Execution Strategy: }Describes the operational details of the step, such as determining whether conditions are met or handling boundary cases. \end{itemize}